chris-casper/chris-casper.github.io/_posts/2024-10-15-Visual-Nicelabel.md

 ## Attribution

-If you wish to use this guide internally, please maintain attribution with a link to this article.
+If you wish to use this guide internally, just maintain attribution/copyright with a link to this article.
 Original URL: https://casper.im/Visual-Nicelabel/